lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 ##  Object Identifier Allocations
 EDNOTE to IANA: OIDs will need to be replaced in both the ASN.1 module and in {{tab-hash-sig-algs}}.

-###  Module Registration - SMI Security for PKIX Module Identifier
+###  Module Registration

+The following is to be registered in "SMI Security for PKIX Module Identifier":

 -  Decimal: IANA Assigned - **Replace TBDMOD**
 -  Description: Composite-Signatures-2025 - id-mod-composite-signatures
 -  References: This Document

-###  Object Identifier Registrations - SMI Security for PKIX Algorithms
+###  Object Identifier Registrations

+The following are to be regiseterd in "SMI Security for PKIX Algorithms":

 - id-MLDSA44-RSA2048-PSS-SHA256
   - Decimal: IANA Assigned